seanmayer/Docker-Kubernetes-and-Swarm-Crib-Sheet/Docker-Kubernetes-and-Swarm.md

     - `docker context use <context name>` - use context
     - `docker container ls` - list containers

+- Check what docker context you are using:
+    - `docker context ls` - list contexts
+    - `docker context inspect <context name>` - inspect context

 - New way of connecting to remote docker daemons with TLS and CA and client certificate and password: (this is the recommended way)
     - `docker context create <context name> --docker "host=ssh://<user>@<ip address>,tlsverify=1,tlscacert=<ca cert path>,tlscert=<client cert path>,tlskey=<client key path>,password=<password>"` - create context
     - `docker context use <context name>` - use context